Military of the Warring States: Swords and polearms

 Iron and steel swords of 80 to 100 cm in length appeared during the mid Warring States period in the states of Chu, Han, and Yan.
 The majority of weapons were still made of bronze but iron and steel weapons were starting to become more common.
 By the end of the 3rd century BC, the Chinese had learned how to produce quench-hardened steel swords, relegating bronze swords to ceremonial pieces.
 According to the Xunzi, the city of Wan in the state of Chu made the best steel weapons.
-After Chu was conquered by Qin, ironworkers were foricbly relocated there to work the local iron industry.
+After Chu was conquered by Qin, ironworkers were forcibly relocated there to work the local iron industry.

 By the end of the 4th century BC, dagger-axes with spearheads began to appear, essentially becoming a halberd.
 Spears and halberds came in two general sizes.
 One about 2.8 m long and the other around 5.5 m, or what would be considered a pike in western terminology.
 According to Wu Qi, tall men were given bows and arrows while short men spears and halberds.

 The Zhan Guo Ce states that the state of Han made the best weapons, capable of cleaving through the strongest armour, shields, leather boots, and helmets.

 Sword dances are mentioned shortly after the end of the Qin dynasty.
 Swords up to 110 cm in length began to appear.